CHRISTINA BAUM Graduate Program: Health Behavior Health Promotion, M.P.H.

 Sean Schrag-Toso served as a Water, Sanitation, and Hygiene (WASH) Volunteer in Panama's largest indigenous area, the Comarca Ngäbe-Buglé from mid-2015 until late-2017.
 During this time he collaborated with community members to secure a reliable source of potable water for the community, and successfully distribute that water to households through a gravity fed aqueduct.
 Additionally, Sean co-facilitated workshops on health-related issues and facilitated youth camps and clubs focused on leadership, healthy life habits, teamwork, and goal setting.
 This experience led him to pursue a masters in Hydrology and Water Resources, hoping to contribute to a better understanding of water availability in the future and how water needs, both environmental and human, will be met.
 Sean is from Tucson, AZ and feels at home in the landscape that water has architected in the American Southwest.

-JESSICA SELINE Graduate Program: Health Behavior Health Promotion, M.P.H.
+JESS SELINE Graduate Program: Health Behavior Health Promotion, M.P.H.

 ABDUL SIGAL Graduate Program: SBS, Development Practice, M.D.P.